DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 ![AntiForgeryError](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/anti-forgery-error.png?raw=true)

-Note that you should never perform data modifying requests using the **Get** verb.
+> Note that you should never perform data modifying requests using the **GET** method.

 ### Use Anti-Forgery Tokens With the Dashboard Designer